GuruSR/Watchy_GSR/README.md

 **First Timers**

-To get this setup for compiling, you need to make a folder in your (Arduino) Stream folder or (PlatformIO) project folder, call it GSR, in there, download the "Starting Point.zip" and latest Release (Source Code) .zip from the Releases.
+To get this setup for compiling, you need to make a folder in your (Arduino) Stream folder or (PlatformIO) project folder, call it GSR, in there, download the "Starting Point.zip" and latest Release (Source Code) .zip from the Release folder above.
 Extract both "Starting Point.zip" and the latest release (Source Code .zip) into the GSR folder, this will ensure all the necessary files are there.
 If you plan to download any AddOns, be sure to deposit those files into the same GSR folder.
 Follow the instructions for including AddOns in the src folder's Compilation Instructions.